Health and Safety

 Emergency Text Alert System

 The Emergency Text Alert System is used to immediately notify students and employees of impending life-threatening or life-altering situations.
 The system, named TU Alert, can send text messages to call phones and email messages to Taylor student and employee accounts.
 Signing up for TU Alert is done online.
 Look for the TU Alert Student sign up link under the student tab of myTAYLOR.

 Taylor University Student Health Services are provided through Timely MD.

 Taylor University has discontinued offering student health insurance as a result of the federal PPACA legislation.
 Read this statement for more information about this decision and how to proceed if your student is not already covered by health insurance.

-The Counseling Center provides individual counseling, pre-marital counseling, support groups, educational seminars, residence hall presentations, and consultation services.
+The Counseling Center provides individual counseling, couples counseling, mental health workshops, group counseling, and consultation services.
 These services are strictly confidential and free to all university students.
 For more information please contact the Counseling Center.